d-fesenko/cmsc471-final/README.md

 we were utilizing.
 To account for this, we went much narrower than many other exploratory artifacts went, focusing on California, and then Oakland specifically.

 Our work was primarily divided as such: \
-Ashwin: Worked primarily on Visualization 2 and 3, as they were simpler to implement and worked with less data \
+Ashwin: Worked primarily on Visualization 2 and 3, and worked on writing \
 Daniel: Worked on tooltips for Visualization 1, and worked on a lot of exploratory analysis and writing \
 Serena: Created Visualization 1, and did data processing for it, as well as working on formatting